greggman/HappyFunTimes/README.md

         };

     That will cause an event `score` to be emitted on the player's phone.
-The player's phone can has a correspondiing `sendCmd` function.
+The player's phone has a correspondiing `sendCmd` function.
 When called an event will be emitted on that player's `NetPlayer` object.
 Add listeners for any events you make up

         Player = function(netPlayer) {